Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Simulations in the Deutsch field

 \subsection{Lorentz factor distribution function}

-In addition to the spatial particle distribution, in order to better understand the effects of radiation reaction on their dynamics, we compared our results to those previously obtained by \cite{tomczak_particle_2020} knowing that simulations with radiation reaction yield more realistic results.

-One way to find a conservative upper limit to the Lorentz factor reached by particles around neutron star has been given in the introduction, section \ref{sec:Intro}.
-Taking the potential drop estimate $\Delta \Phi = \Omega B R^2 = 10^{16}$~V and multiplying it by $e/m c^2$ we find the Lorentz factor $\gamma_e=10^{10}$ for electrons and $\gamma_p=10^{6.7}$ for protons.
+In addition to the spatial particle distribution, in order to better understand the effects of radiation reaction on their dynamics, we compared our results to those previously obtained by \cite{tomczak_particle_2020}, knowing that simulations with the radiation reaction enabled yield more realistic results.
+One way to find a conservative upper limit to the Lorentz factor reached by particles around neutron star has been given in the introduction (Section \ref{sec:Intro}).
+Taking the potential drop estimate $\Delta \Phi = \Omega B R^2 = 10^{16}$~V and multiplying it by $e/m c^2$, we found the Lorentz factor $\gamma_e=10^{10}$ for electrons and $\gamma_p=10^{6.7}$ for protons.

 This estimate is however not accurate because it assumes a constant static electric field and no radiation reaction.
 This limit is therefore rather conservative.
 Our simulations are very different because the electric field varies in time and radiation reaction is taken into account.
-When looking for a correlation between the potential drop and the final Lorentz factor reached by the electrons in an orthogonal rotator, we obtain the plot shown in figure~\ref{fig:chute_potentiel} where the Lorentz factor is shown against the potential along the particle trajectory, in log-log scale.
-The population of crashed, trapped and ejected particles are shown in green, blue and red symbols respectively.
-The number of crashed particles, less than 10, shown in green symbols, is too weak to perform any significant statistical analysis.
-For the two other populations, we found no evidence for a correlation between the particle final Lorentz factor and the potential drop, as Pearson's correlation coefficient is $r=0.055$ for trapped electrons and $r=-0.017$ for ejected electrons.
-This demonstrates that the Lorentz factor does not significantly depend on the particle motion history but is rather controlled by the local conditions, i.e. parallel accelerating electric field and curvature radius.
+When looking for a correlation between the potential drop and the final Lorentz factor reached by the electrons in an orthogonal rotator, we obtained the plot shown in Figure~\ref{fig:chute_potentiel}, where the Lorentz factor is shown against the potential along the particle trajectory in log-log scale.
+The populations of crashed, trapped, and ejected particles are shown with green, blue, and red symbols, respectively.
+The number of crashed particles, less than ten, shown in green symbols, is too limited to perform any significant statistical analysis.
+For the two other populations, we found no evidence for a correlation between the final Lorentz factor of the particle and the potential drop, as Pearson's correlation coefficient is $r=0.055$ for trapped electrons and $r=-0.017$ for ejected electrons.
+This demonstrates that the Lorentz factor does not significantly depend on the particle motion history but is rather controlled by the local conditions (i.e. parallel accelerating electric field and curvature radius).

-Without radiation reaction, the correlation is very strong, we found an excellent agreement between the potential drop and the final Lorentz factor as shown in fig.~\ref{fig:chute_potentiel_no_rr} for all three kind of particles: trapped, ejected and crashed.
+Without radiation reaction, the correlation is very strong.
+We found an excellent agreement between the potential drop and the final Lorentz factor, as shown in Fig.~\ref{fig:chute_potentiel_no_rr}, for all three kinds of particles: trapped, ejected, and crashed.